Skip to main content

 Written by Emily Devlin

-Complete the items in both of these lists.
-Certain items in these lists may require the Apple ID the Simple Booth login credentials, which you may not want to share with your booth attendant.
+Complete the items in these checklists before the event.
+Some steps may require your Apple ID or Simple Booth login credentials, which you may not want to share with your booth attendant.

 2. Share the Guided Access password

-If you've completed step 1, you have a Guided Access password.
-The booth attendant needs to know this in order to enable & disable the feature at the beginning & end of the event.
+If you’ve completed step 1, you already have a Guided Access password.
+Your booth attendant will need it to enable and disable the feature at the start and end of the event.

 3. Plan ahead for internet access